SamoKopecky/ssltest/docs/contributing.md

 deactivate
 ```

-## Contribute a new Vulnerability test
+## Contribute a new vulnerability test

 In order to create a **vulnerability test** some conditions have to be met: